cookiegeyser/branch-protect/README.md

 - Activate the webhook, provide the app url from the deployment above, and leave SSL verification enabled
 - Generate and save a private key as a .pem file (needed to finish configuring your Azure Function App)
 - Copy or note the App ID at the top of the App Configuration
+- Configure the GitHub App "Permissions and Events" settings:
+  - "Read and Write" Administration
+  - "Read" Contents
+  - "Read and Write" Issues
+- Subscribe to "Repository" Events

 ### Configure Azure Function
 Back to the source in VS Code, create or edit `local.settings.json` in the source directory